How to Calculate Margin vs. Markup

 How Do You Calculate Markup?

-While margin shows how much profit you’re making as a percentage of revenue, markup shows similar information as a percentage of cost.
+While margin shows how much profit you’re making as a percentage of revenue, markup shows sale prices as a percentage of cost.
 Markup calculations are an essential tool for financial modeling, allowing business owners to determine how many sales and at what price they’ll need to reach different levels of profitability.

 Markup Formula